Enhanced Replication for VMware Site Recovery IA

 This initial availability (IA) announcement is specifically for vSphere Replication when used as part of VMware Site Recovery for VMware Cloud on AWS.
 For now, it requires VMware Site Recovery as both the source and target.
 We are planning to expand this in the future.
-Please see this blog for details about VMware’s IA/GA release system.
+Please see this for details about VMware’s IA/GA release system.

 Enhanced replication for VMware Site Recovery

 This enhanced replication for VMware Site Recovery can provide 1 min RPOs, down from 5 mins.
 It also supports auto-load balancing of replicated VMs as well as automatic scaling.
 It provides these capabilities while still supporting all the current scale and other capabilities of vSphere Replication.

 To understand how it can provide these improvements, it is necessary to understand the changes made to the fundamental architecture of vSphere Replication.
 Let’s do that now.

 Figure 1: Components and traffic flow of vSphere Replication

 vSphere Replication currently routes traffic to the replication server component on one of the appliances at the target site.
 From the replication server, it utilizes NFC (Network File Copy) to write the replication data to the target storage through an ESXi host.